WodenWang820118/ng-gtm-site/README.md

 Be aware of the data types of the parameters.
 For instance, inconsistent `value` parameter types such as double from the website and integer in Flutter will cause the `purchase` event to fail to send.

+## PWA (Progressive Web App)

+A Progressive Web App (PWA) is designed to work offline, mimicking a native app experience on the user's device.
+To ensure important analytics data isn't lost when users are offline, [Dexie.js](https://dexie.org/) is utilized to store data in IndexedDB.
+Once the user is back online, the stored data is sent to the GA4 property through `window.dataLayer.push()`, adhering to Google Tag Manager (GTM) practices.
+For more details about PWAs and their capabilities, refer to the [PWA documentation](https://web.dev/progressive-web-apps/).
+Please also refer to the Angular service worker [documentation](https://angular.io/guide/service-worker-intro) for more implementation details.

+Use the following steps to test the PWA functionality:

+1. Run `ng build` to build the project.
+2. Use `http-server` and run `npx http-server -p 8080 -c-1 dist/ng-gtm-site`
+3. Follow and click the port number link in the terminal to open the PWA.
+4. Turn off the network and trigger some events.
+5. Turn on the network and check the events in the data layer object.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.